 - An order for a settlement or property in substitution for any interest held in the property; and

 - An order requiring:

-- the Court when considering what order (if any) should be made in proceedings with respect to the property, the Court considers:
+- The Court when considering what order (if any) should be made in proceedings with respect to the property, Court considers:

-- contributions made by the parties to the welfare of the family and any children including any contributions made in the capacity of homemaker or parent;
+- Contributions made by the parties to the welfare of the Australian family law Brisbane and any children including any contributions made in the capacity of homemaker or parent;

 The main factors considered under the section referred to section 75(2) are, but not limited to the ones mentioned;